-Find Your Feet is a linked charity of Health Poverty Action.
-Together we are working in partnership to combine and grow our global work on health and livelihoods.
+Find Your Feet is an organisation that has a special relationship with Health Poverty Action.
+We are working in a strategic partnership together to save costs (by sharing some essential services) and to pool some knowledge and resources so that we can increase the scale and effectiveness of our global work on health and livelihoods.

 Health Poverty Action and Find Your Feet share many of the same key values, and the complementary nature of our work makes this a strong partnership.
 Find Your Feet works with rural families in Asia and Africa to grow enough food so they don’t go hungry, to strengthen their voice so they can speak out against injustice and to earn enough money so they can find their feet.